12 Days Portugal - From Lisbon to Setubal

 Arrival day - Lisbon

 Upon arrival you will be met with IBMT Tours Europe representative and will be transferred to the hotel.
-Balance of the day at leisure.
+Rest of the day at leisure.
 Ovenight Lisbon.

 Day 2 - Saturday